Search and Hit Enter

 I am not a butter creaming expert, but these are my tips for ensuring properly creamed butter.

-Room temperature butter and a bake day that is not too hot.
+Use room temperature butter and ideally choose a bake day that is not too hot during summer.
 These are the best conditions for speedily creamed butter that will retain air.
+In winter, allow your butter to well and truly come to room temperature before you start.
+Cold butter will not whip into a light and airy mixture (nor will butter that is too warm and soft).

 When creaming butter, look for a super pale yellow, almost white colour.
 The butter should feel light and airy when you run a spatula through it.
 My key indicator for butter being creamed is when I scrape the bowl with a spatula, there is no resistance from firmer bits of butter.
 You should be able to easily scrape down the whole bowl (especially the bottom).
 The butter should all be that light and airy texture.